web3privacy/web3privacy/Web3privacynowplatform/scoringmodel/Readme.md

 _Observations_:
 - state of the network isn't linked to privacy - false assumption (even if, it's too hard for a non-techie to double-check it)

-_Product feature_
--

 **Alter network**

 Answers:
-- "Try the #dapp and join the chatroom for @AlterDapp community
+- Try the #dapp and join the chatroom for @AlterDapp community
-- "You can check out this video to see how to create an account on mobile: https://youtu.be/ZgpCHDnR9WU"
+- You can check out this video to see how to create an account on mobile: https://youtu.be/ZgpCHDnR9WU
-- The discord has a lot of resources as well, depending in what you need.
+- The discord has a lot of resources as well, depending on what you need.

-_Observations_:
--

-_Product feature_
--
+**Observations**:
+- Product usage rarely has sophisticated UX/UI that could correspond privacy features in a simple way with proves
+- Projects use socials like Discord to share product-centric materials (from analytics to audits) while websites are not often updated

 **Sons of crypto**

 Answers:
 - We have no (google) analytics or tracking
 - We do not run any backend
-- We will have built in mixers
+- We will have built-in mixers
-- We dont know or what to know who or where users are.
-For non-techie that would not be straight forward.
+- We don't know or what to know who or where users are.
+For non-techie that would not be straightforward.
 - Perhaps using something like https://charlesproxy.com to see all the traffic.
 Still fairly techie though.
 - For devs all of our code is open source on github, anyone can read it.

 _Observations_:
--

-_Product feature_
--
+- Tracking could be by a third party like Google (also compromises privacy & fake conscious consent)
+- External services like Charleproxy is really valuable, but create a burden on a non-techie, because of it's complexity (but will work for a techie)
+- GitHub (updated, alive) could be a checkmark (formal)

+**Product feature**
+- GitHub basic score (flag system could be a part of second product release)
+- List of external third party resources in a Wiki (for those, who like to make extra effort -> influence micro-services creation)

 **Orbis**